Editing Your Navigation and Moving Pages

-Type in the password for the new Password-Protected Area.
-(Do not use your Jimdo login
+- Type in the password for the new Password-Protected Area.
+(Do not use your Jimdo login password.)

 JimdoFree users can create one password-protected area.
 JimdoPro customers can create five password-protected areas.
 JimdoBusiness customers can create as many password-protected areas as they'd like.